 4-Catalonia has traditionally been more closely linked to the rest of Europe: After a brief period of prominence in the late middle ages, Barcelona became for centuries a backwater of little economic relevance, with only limited trade given its distance from the booming Atlantic routes.
 It was only in the 19th century that the city started to become the cultural and economic center it is now.
 Elites in Madrid and Seville, often well-traveled in the Americas or the rest of the Spanish empire, sometimes with relatives in other European countries (especially those related to Royals) were more cosmopolitan than the insular bourgeois of Barcelona, never mind the rural population of the rest of Catalonia.

 5-Catalonia has long been mistreated by the central government in Madrid: Catalonia’s quick economic expansion in the late 19th century and early 20th century owed much to preferential government policies looking to favor the regions closer to France, the conduit towards central and northern Europe.
 Catalonia’s products were favored by tariffs that caused much grief to other parts of the Spanish economy (for example, agricultural producers).
-On specific points, it’s true that Catalans were ill-served by specific decisions on infrastructure spending but on the whole it’s hard to make the case for a systemic mistreatment (there’s a caveat to this, referring to fiscal transfers, see point 10).
+Under Franco, Catalonia was THE MAIN FOCUS OF THE STATE’S PLANS FOR ECONOMIC DEVELOPMENT, in caps just so this is clear: a Barcelona man named Laureano López Rodó was Franco’s economy czar and pushed for the automotive industry to be based in his home city, helped by another Catalan, Joaquín Planell Riera, one of the top officials in charge of economic policy throughout the regime.
+On specific points, it’s true that Catalans were ill-served by specific decisions on infrastructure spending but on the whole it’s impossible to make the case for a systemic mistreatment (there’s a caveat to this, referring to fiscal transfers, see point 10).

 6-Catalonia was a bastion of anti-Francoist sentiment: Catalonia wasn’t welcoming to Franco’s coup against the republic, with most Catalans siding with the republican authorities in Madrid to protect their self-government.
 Early in the war, the Catalan government–dominated by local nationalists–prioritized operations expanding its own territory in other Catalan-speaking areas in Spain, instead of joining an all-important offensive along the French border as requested by the Spanish government.
 Later, after the city of Madrid, almost encircled for over two years, conducted a long, against-the-odds resistance against Franco’s army, Barcelona fell to the rebels almost without opposition in the last offensive of the war.
 During Francoism, protests against the dictator were muted.
 If one had to look for the most anti-Franco region in Spain, that would have to be the Basque Country.